neurohackweek/python-for-programmers/_episodes/06-choices.md

 ---
-title: "Making hoices"
+title: "Making choices"
-teaching: 5
+teaching: 10
 exercises: 5
 questions:
 - "How can we select operations to execute, depending on the situation?"